mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 `v0byv -> v_0/v` and `ebyei -> et/e_i`

-where, $e_i$ is another reference eccentricity that appears in the computation of memory integrals leading to zero frequency ($m=0$ modes) contributions; see for instance, Ref.
-[Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043]).
+where, $e_i$ is another reference eccentricity that appears in the computation of memory integrals leading to zero frequency ($m=0$ modes) contributions; see for instance, [Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043]).